bpetetot/conference-hall-beta/README.md

 **[https://conference-hall.io](https://conference-hall.io)**

+**Conference Hall** is an opened SaaS platform to manage call for papers and speakers submissions for your conferences and meetups.
+Speaker writes a talk once and can submit it to every events of the platform.

 ## Features

+Conference Hall is still in beta but already contains a large set of features.

 **You are a Speaker:**
-- ✨ Write the absract of your talk
+- ✨ Write the abstract of your talk
 - 🚀 Submit your talks to events (meetups and conferences)
 - 🤝 Invite co-speakers to your talk
 - 🔒 Social login